ut-ims-robotics/open-tealeaf/README.md

 - Markers for enabling vision-based perception
 - Small traffic cones for marking the area of application

-To ensure the scalability of OPEN-TeaLeaF kits, the components are either completely open-sourced (preferred) or low-cost off-the-shelf products with many functional alternatives.
+To ensure the scalability of OPEN-TeaLeaF kits, the components are either completely open source (preferred) or low-cost off-the-shelf products with many functional alternatives.
 The specific brand or a model for component that is included in an OPEN-TeaLeaF kits is not necessarily strictly defined as long as the intended functionality is still maintained.
 For that reason, there are minor differences in the Bill of Materials for kits created in Austria (Type-AT) and Estonia (Type-EE).
 The table below provides an overview of the TeaLeaF kit final BoM and possible variations.

 <table>
   <thead>